With grief lingering, Blue Jackets GM Waddell places focus on hockey in wake of Gaudreau's death

 “The Blue Jackets, I don’t think anybody’s focused from an organizational standpoint, from a hockey standpoint as to what comes next, because I think everybody’s still in shock,” NHL Commissioner Gary Bettman told The Associated Press last week.
 “I don’t think anybody’s focused right now other than on the grieving part, which is understandable.”

-Much of the burden has fallen to Waddell, who has been in discussions with the NHL, the NHLPA and dealing with outreach programs with the Blue Jackets partner OhioHealth, while also overseeing preparations for training camp and gauging his prospects in Buffalo.
+Much of the burden has fallen to Waddell, who has been in discussions with the NHL and the NHLPA and dealing with outreach programs with the Blue Jackets' partner OhioHealth, while also overseeing preparations for training camp and gauging his prospects in Buffalo.

-There’s also his roster to attend to, which he said has two openings at forward, one involving Justin Danforth, who may miss the start of the season due to a wrist injury.
+There’s also his roster to attend to, which he said has two openings at forward, one involving Justin Danforth, who may miss the start of the season because of a wrist injury.
 Waddell didn’t have to mention the second opening.

 Tiring and emotional as it’s been, Waddell found comfort being in his element, a rink, and looking ahead to the start of training camp.